CN has appointed Michel Letelier as a French-speaking director on its board

+CN management praised his management experience and expertise in sustainable development.
+(Photo: The Canadian Press)

-MONTREAL – CN announces that it has appointed a new French-speaking Director to its Board of Directors.
+CN announced that it has appointed a new French-speaking director to its board of directors.
 This is Michel Letelier.

 The railway company revealed the news in a press release on Thursday, stating that Mr. Letelier will take up his role on October 1.

-58-year-old Michel Letelier is the President and CEO of Innergex Renewable Energy Inc. Ltd., a major independent renewable energy company headquartered in Montreal.
+58-year-old Michel Letelier is the president and CEO of Innergex Renewable Energy, a major independent renewable energy company headquartered in Montreal.
 The company operates in Canada, the United States, France and Chile.

 CN management praised his management experience and expertise in sustainable development.